GMOD/ProcessCite/README.md

 This is a work in progress; the following issues are on the to-do list:

-*standardise error responses
+- standardise error responses
-*cache DOI search results
+- add ISBN lookup support
-*add ISBN lookup support
+- cache all lookup results